joelamajors/py-link-check/README.md

 <br>

 ### List of URLs
-Regardless if you run the crawler with or without the -O output, they will generate a list of all local URLs and save then under repo/hmscraper/SITE-links.txt.
+Regardless if you run the crawler with or without the -O output, they will generate a list of all local URLs & the lorem ipsum text files (if detected) and save then under repo/hmscraper/...